Observing network dynamics through sentinel nodes: Results

 Figure~\ref{fig:demo} demonstrates our key result.
 It shows that we can approximate the average of the full state of the system by tracking just a microscopic subset of $n = 4$ nodes.
 This tiny sentinel node set, $S$, captures the equilibrium state of the system under the entire range of $D$ values, including the critical transition and its multistage transition pattern.
 This result represents a crucial advance, since it is often extremely difficult to probe the entire system, and hence being able to track $\overline{x}$ via such a small $S$ is highly desirable.
 Increasing $n$ results in a reduced $\varepsilon$, thus improving the approximation even further.
 However, for all practical purposes, we find that there is no need to go beyond $n = 4$.

 For illustration purposes, our demonstration has focused on a relatively small network ($N = 62$) coupled with a specific form of nonlinear dynamics (\textit{i.e.}, double-well).
-To complement this, in Supplementary Section \ref{sec:SInetworks}, we detail our expanded testing ground, comprising a broad set of $20$ model and empirical networks, whose sizes range over $3$ orders of magnitude, from $N \approx 100$ to $N \approx 10^5$.
+To complement this, in Supplementary Section S1, we detail our expanded testing ground, comprising a broad set of $20$ model and empirical networks, whose sizes range from $N=62$ to $N=81,171$ nodes.
 We test each of these networks with four nonlinear dynamics, \textit{i.e.}, coupled double-well, ecological, epidemic, and gene-regulatory.
-In Supplementary Section \ref{sec:comparison-all-dynamics-networks}, we examine the complete array of bifurcation curves $\overline{x}$ vs.\ $D$, covering all networks and dynamics.
+In Supplementary Section S2 (see Fig.~S1), we examine the complete array of bifurcation curves $\overline{x}$ vs.\ $D$, covering all networks and dynamics.
 Similar to the results obtained in Fig.\ \ref{fig:demo}, we find that our optimized sets consistently recover the full system average activity, its bifurcations, and multistage transition patterns.
-In Supplementary Section \ref{sec:variants-GBB-DART}, we also include a detailed comparison of our method against the theoretically motivated GBB and DART, alongside an additional GBB variant \cite{tu2021}.
+In Supplementary Section S3, we also include a detailed comparison of our method against the theoretically motivated GBB and DART, alongside an additional GBB variant \cite{tu2021}.

 The process for detecting the optimal set $S$ is non-deterministic.
 Therefore, depending on the initial seed of $n$ nodes, the algorithm may settle on distinct final sets.
 To examine the consistency of the method's predictive power, we ran our optimization $100$ times, starting from a different selection of nodes each time.
 As expected, each iteration led to a different final set of nodes.
-The crucial point is that, despite these differences, all the detected sentinel node sets exhibited similar performance, each having $\varepsilon \approx 5 \times 10^{-3}$ (Fig.\ \ref{fig:comp-nets}a, blue circles).
+The crucial point is that, despite these differences, all the detected sentinel node sets exhibited good performance.
+For example, on the dolphin network, our sentinel node sets all yielded an error narrowly distributed around $\varepsilon \approx 5 \times 10^{-3}$ (Fig.\ \ref{fig:comp-nets}a, top panel, blue circles)